 On July 1, 2009, Governor Patrick signed into law Chapter 28 of the Acts of 2009, An Act to Improve the Laws Relating to Campaign Finance, Ethics and Lobbying file size 1MB (the "Bill") .
 The Bill's changes to the conflict of interest law took effect on September 29, 2009.
 G.L. c.
 268A, the conflict of interest law, as amended by c.
-28, Acts of 2009 and G.L. c.
+194, Acts of 2011 and G.L. c.
 268B, the financial disclosure law, as amended by c.
-28 and c.
-105, Acts of 2009.
+194, Acts of 2011.
 The Bill contains mandatory ethics training requirements for all public employees and imposes certain related obligations on City and Town Clerks.
 In addition, all municipalities must designate a senior level employee to serve as their liaison to the Commission.
 All individuals who are considered state, county or municipal employees under the conflict of interest law, including special employees, will be required to comply with the new training requirements.
 Below is an overview of these requirements.

 As part of the Bill, the Commission is authorized to prepare procedures to implement these requirements and ensure compliance with them.
 The Commission has posted on this website Implementation Procedures which were most recently revised as of November 28, 2011.